TAIP-15: Agent Connection Protocol

 Cancel Message

-A message sent to terminate an existing connection:
+A message sent by principal to terminate an existing connection:

 • @context - REQUIRED the JSON-LD context https://tap.rsvp/schema/1.0